pgladkevich/Java-Data-Structures-and-Algorithms/proj3/gitlet/gitlet-design.md

        * Failure cases: If the remote Gitlet repository does not have the given branch name, print the error message "That remote does not have that branch."
 If the remote .gitlet directory does not exist, print:
        "Remote directory not found."
+   5. pull: Fetches branch [remote name]/[remote branch name] as for the fetch command, and then merges that fetch into the current branch.
+       * Usage: java gitlet.Main pull [remote name] [remote branch name]
+       * Failure cases: Just the failure cases of fetch and merge together.

 ## Persistence
 | cwd + files | In .gitlet | In .gitlet subdirectories | In Staging Subdirectory |